gittuf/gittuf/docs/cli/gittuf_policy_add-key.md

 ### Synopsis

 The 'add-key' command adds one or more trusted public keys to a gittuf policy file.
-This command is used to define which keys are authorized to sign commits or policy changes according to the repository's trust model.
-Note that authorized keys can be specified from disk, from the GPG keyring using the "gpg:<fingerprint>" format, or as a Sigstore identity as "fulcio:<identity>::<issuer>".
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+It is used to make keys available for use in policy rules.
+A key must be added to at least one rule before it can be used to authorize changes.

 ```
 gittuf policy add-key [flags]